When We Cease to Understand the World

 When We Cease to Understand the World (Un Verdor Terrible; lit.
-'A Terrible Greenness') is a 2021 book by Chilean writer Benjamín Labatut.
+'A Terrible Greenness') is a 2020 book by Chilean writer Benjamín Labatut.
 Originally written in Spanish and published by Anagrama, the book was translated into English by Adrian Nathan West and published by Pushkin Press and New York Review of Books in 2021.
-It describes the life of scientists who worked to revolutionize science and its related fields, and explores the themes of sacrifice, madness, violence, and destruction that can underlie science and its advancement.
+It describes the life of scientists who worked to revolutionize science and its related fields, and explores the themes of sacrifice.

 A historiographical metafiction, numerous critics have either referred to the book as a novel or a collection of short stories in essayistic style.
-When We Cease to Understand the World was received with positive reviews generally, and was recognized with various awards, including the International Booker Prize shortlist, the New York Times Book Review's 10 Best Books of 2021 and its 2024 100 Best Books of the 21st Century lists (ranked 83), and Barack Obama's annual Summer Reading List in 2021.
+The book was shortlisted for the International Booker Prize.
+It was on the New York Times Book Review's 10 Best Books of 2021 and was ranked as 83rd in the 2024 100 Best Books by New York Times.

 Background

-The author Benjamín Labatut has said he was inspired by the limitations and misunderstanding of science, and wanted to use fictional themes to emphasize the personal costs of early scientists.

-The novel was first written in Spanish in 2020 under the title Un Verdor Terrible.
-It was translated into English by Adrian Nathan West, who collaborated closely with Labatut to ensure accuracy until its publication in 2021.
+Benjamín Labatut was inspired by the limitations and misunderstanding of science, and wanted to use fictional themes to give accounts of early scientists.
+The novel was first written in Spanish language in 2020 under the title Un Verdor Terrible.
+It was translated into English by Adrian Nathan West, who, according to him, collaborated closely with Labatut to ensure accuracy, until the book's publication in 2021.